rysdev/InsuranceQuotes/README.md

 # InsuranceQuotes
 ASP.NET web application connecting to MS SQL DB.

-Simulates a quote generator for a car insurance company.
+Simulates a quote generator for a car insurance company

 Quoted rate varies by:
 * Make/Model of the car